Some gratuitous advice on why and how to keep a written log detailing your science.

 - Detail all mistakes, problems with procedures, and lapses in data collection so that you can fully explain “odd” results at the end of your experiment.

 - Use military time for all time entries.
+Or at least append AM/PM to all your times.

 - All entries should be un-obscured by attached graphs, data sheets, photographs, etc.